netzkolchose/django-fast-update/README.md

 Other than with `bulk_update` duplicates in a changeset are not allowed and will raise.
 This is mainly a safety guard to not let slip through duplicates, where the final update state would be undetermined or directly depend on the database's compatibility.

+By default `flat_update` will execute another SELECT query if the queryset is prefiltered.
+Set `unfiltered=True` if you want to skip the prefiltering.

 ### copy_update ###